 - Check their diapers.
-In the first 4-5 days of birth, your baby should have 2-3 wet diapers each day.
-Later, it should increase to 4-5 diapers a day.
+In the first 4-5 days of birth, your baby should have two to three wet diapers each day.
+Later, it should increase to four to five diapers a day.

 - As your pediatrician.
 Your pediatrician can prepare a chart according to your baby's growth, which can help you see whether your baby is gaining weight normally.

 United States.
 Centers for Disease Control and Prevention.
 "How Much and How Often to Breastfeed."
 Apr.
 11, 2022. <https://www.cdc.gov/nutrition/infantandtoddlernutrition/breastfeeding/how-much-and-how-often.html>.